Fleet

 What Fleet Maintenance Facility Construction Usually Covers

-• Coordination of paving, circulation, fueling, and service-bay needs as required
+• Coordination of paving, circulation, fueling provisions, and service-bay access as an integrated fleet operational site plan

-• Planning around equipment access, clearances, and support-room adjacency
+• Planning around equipment clearances, service vehicle access radiuses, and support-room adjacency for parts and fluid storage

-• Structural, electrical, and mechanical coordination tied to building use
+• Structural, electrical, and mechanical coordination tied to service bay use — compressed air, welding power, heavy lifts, specialty lighting

-• Site sequencing that protects access and startup at turnover
+• Site sequencing that protects access and startup conditions at turnover for the fleet beginning operations on day one

-• Management of owner move-in and operational readiness milestones
+• Management of owner move-in coordination and operational readiness milestones tied to fleet deployment schedules

 Process